 Of the three paved Peru-Ecuador border crossings, the San Ignacio to Zumba route is the furthest inland.
 If you are heading to Ecuador from towns such as Tarapoto, Moyobamba or Chachapoyas (or vice versa), the San Ignacio-Zumba crossing is a good option.

 The route is scenic, it’s all quite rustic and the crossing itself is generally a simple process.
-The major downside is the pace of it all – the roads aren’t great, and you’ll need to do a few short hops that will probably involve a combination of buses, taxis, trucks and various other transport options.
+The major downside is the pace of it all – the roads aren’t great and you’ll probably need to do a few short hops that could involve a combination of buses, taxis and maybe trucks.
+You might find a direct bus from, say, Jaén to Zumba, so it’s always worth asking, but don’t assume that such a thing exists.

-San Ignacio to Zumba, Peru Ecuador Border Crossing
+Crossing From San Ignacio, Peru to Zumba, Ecuador

 La Balsa sits on one side of the Río Blanco, connected to Ecuador via a bridge (a raft once ferried passengers across, hence the name La Balsa).
 There’s a school tucked away at the side of the river, where screaming kids play football before scurrying inside when lessons begin.
 Beyond the school you’ll see the international bridge and a series of cabins where you will find the immigration officers.

-The border formalities shouldn’t pose any problems, as long as all your papers are in order.
+The border formalities shouldn’t pose any problems, as long as all your papers are in order (passport and, most likely, your Tarjeta Andina).
 The border officials sometimes disappear (lunch? football match? telenovela?), but if you hang around then someone will turn up eventually.
 Once you get the official stuff done, stroll across the bridge to Ecuador.

 If you are going to cross the Peru-Ecuador border with the intention of re-entering Peru for a tourist visa extension, the San Ignacio-Zumba crossing may not be a good idea.
 When I last did this (I have a resident visa now), I had serious problems.
-Having entered Ecuador, I was told that I couldn’t spend more than 180 days in Peru each year on a tourist visa; therefore, I could not cross back into Peru.
+Having entered Ecuador, I was told that I couldn’t spend more than 180 days in Peru each year on a tourist visa (which is true, but was largely unenforced at the time); therefore, I could not cross back into Peru.

 I did a loop to the Macará crossing further to the west: again, rejected.
 I managed to talk my way across the Macará-La Tina border eventually, but it looked pretty bleak at one point (in the end I was given a one month Peru tourist visa so I could re-enter the country).

 Why the difference?
 I’m not sure, to be honest.
-Bear in mind that this is a personal experience from about a year ago, so always try to find the latest info before doing a Peru border hop.
+Bear in mind that this is a personal experience from 2010 and Peruvian immigration laws — or at least the way they are enforced — have changed since then, so always try to find the latest info before doing a Peru-Ecuador or Peru-Chile border hop.